-Thailand, with its rich culture, is renowned for preserving a sacred lineage of holy shrines.
-The city of Chiang Mai reflects Thailand’s character in all its architectural wonders, and you’ll come across religious structures known as ‘Wats’ while exploring the city’s 200 local temples.
-These are some of the best temples to visit in Chiang Mai.
+Thailand is renowned for preserving a sacred lineage of holy shrines – and Chiang Mai, in the north, reflects this in all its architectural wonders.
+You’ll come across religious structures known as wats while exploring the 200 temples in the city.
+Here is our list of the best temples to visit.

 Wat Chiang Man

 With its partially restored ruins and a magnificent compound that boasts foundations from the Lanna era, Wat Chiang Man is a must-visit.
 Built back in 1297 CE, this was the first temple to be built in Chiang Mai under King Mantra, the driving force behind the development of the new city.
 Founded 700 years ago, the architecture of Wat Chiang Man is filled with history, housing a spectacular memento, the Crystal Buddha, a prestigious possession for the people of Thailand.
 The shrine is located in the northeast corner of the old walled city, showcasing a magnificent parade of stone elephants supporting the chedi of Wat Chiang Man.